 I recently reviewed new cookery book release, Ferment Pickle Dry.
 This lovely book by Simon Poffley and Gaba Smolinksa-Poffley shares a wide selection of recipes for preserving food by fermenting, pickling and drying.
 More unusually, the book also provides ‘partner recipes’ that showcase how the preserves can best be put to use in your cooking.

-Two lucky readers can win their own copy of Ferment Pickly Dry in my giveaway but everyone can enjoy these delicious kimchi recipes from the book, which publishers Frances Lincoln have given me permission to share with you.
+I hope everyone will enjoy these delicious kimchi recipes from the book, which publishers Frances Lincoln have given me permission to share with you.